-- container An entity that will be used as a container - user User who will own the entity to be written to container - subtype Subtype of the entity to be written to container (entity type is assumed from hook type) - permissions_check:delete, <entity_type> Return boolean for if the user \$params['user'] can delete the entity \$params['entity'].
-Defaults to \$entity->canEdit().
+- container An entity that will be used as a container - user User who will own the entity to be written to container - subtype Subtype of the entity to be written to container (entity type is assumed from hook type)

+- permissions_check:delete, river Return boolean for if the user \$params['user'] can delete the river item \$params['item'].
+Defaults to true for admins and false for other users.